 Provide equipment “drop off” fittings for cord drops and factory sweep corners for all changes in direction.

 Cabling routed underground, or exterior of the building, or through inaccessible ceilings shall be contained in conduit.
-Provide flush boxes within finished areas and surface mounted, cast aluminum, “FS” factory boxes in unfinished areas.
-Provide 1" conduit risers with 90 degree bend and bushing for all T/O’s.
+Provide flush boxes within finished areas and surface mounted, cast aluminum, ”FD” factory boxes in unfinished areas.
+Provide 3/4 inch conduit risers with 90 degree bend and bushing for all T/O’s.

 Conduit/EMT, cable tray or wire basket shall be used in the ceiling of the workroom floor where a suspended ceiling system is not present.
-Cabling within exposed workroom areas, not routed within cable trays, must be contained within conduit raceways (1 inch minimum).
+Cabling within exposed workroom areas, not routed within cable trays, must be contained within conduit raceways (3/4 inch minimum).